AFO (CAFO/MAFO) Information Page

-V. Documents Needed to Apply for Coverage
+Documents Needed to Apply for Coverage

-Once you have determined that you are a CAFO or a MAFO, you must submit to MDE a NOI (Notice of Intent) Form.
-If you are a CAFO, you must also submit a comprehensive nutrient management plan (CNMP) that is developed in accordance with the USDA-Natural Resources Conservation Service (NRCS) technical standards OR a combination of a nutrient management plan (NMP) that is developed in accordance with the Maryland Department of Agriculture technical standards AND your soil conservation and water quality plan (conservation plan).
+Once you have determined that you are a CAFO or a MAFO, you must submit to MDE a NOI Form.
+CAFOs and MAFOs are also required to submit a required plan (comprehensive nutrient management plan (CNMP) that is developed in accordance with the USDA-Natural Resources Conservation Service (NRCS) technical standards OR a combination of a nutrient management plan (NMP) that is developed in accordance with the Maryland Department of Agriculture technical standards AND your soil conservation and water quality plan (conservation plan).
 The required plan(s) must comply with the requirements in COMAR 26.08.04.09N(3)(b) and federal regulations in 40 CFR 122.42(e).
-DO NOT WAIT UNTIL YOU GET YOUR CNMP TO SEND IN YOUR NOI, GENERAL COMPLIANCE SCHEDULE, AND CNMP STATUS FORM.
+DO NOT WAIT UNTIL YOU GET YOUR REQUIRED PLAN(S) TO SEND IN YOUR NOI if you are required to have permit coverage.
 To apply for assistance in obtaining a CNMP, contact your local NRCS office.
 Assistance with NMPs or Conservation Plans can be obtained from your district office.

-VII.
-Public Process for CAFOs and MAFOs:
+Public Process for CAFOs and MAFOs

 Funding for best management practices (BMPs) to address resource management issues and to help farmers meet the new CAFO/MAFO requirements is available through both State and federal funding sources.
 State funding is available through the Maryland Agricultural Water Quality Cost Share Program (MACS) funded primarily by State water quality bonds.
 MACS funds targeting animal waste management Best Management Practices (BMPs) have also been provided from the Chesapeake 2010 Trust Fund recently.
 Farm Bill funding authorizations include creation of a Chesapeake Bay Watershed Initiative (CBWI) which has recently doubled available USDA funding and funding increases are authorized.
 Local Soil Conservation Districts can provide the most current information about fund availability and assist with the required applications and related paperwork.

 To start the process, contact your soil conservation district and they will guide you to the appropriate funding source.
-Their website is: http://www.mda.state.md.us/resource_conservation/technical_assistance/index.php

-IX.
 Documents Answering Basic Questions

-X. Other Documents of Interest/Guidance
+Other Documents of Interest/Guidance